cmu-delphi/covidcast/Python-packages/covidcast-py/DEVELOP.md

 __Environment__
 - A virtual environment is recommended to install and develop this package.
 Run `make install` to generate a virtual environment and install the package in editable mode (code changes will automatically propagate).
+Note that editable mode may not reveal errors when packaging files, so if the CI (which does not use editable mode) is failing for reasons related to accessing data files, try debugging by installing without editable mode (`make install-ci`)
 - If you want to enter the virtual environment in your shell, you can run source env/bin/activate.
 Run deactivate to leave the virtual environment.
 - To remove the virtual environment, you can run `make clean` or remove the `env/` folder.